 - The population is likely to increase at a pace not before experienced by the city.
-Based on current zoning maps, this growth for residential development is expected to occur in the northwest areas of the community while commercial development is expected along State Street and Utah Avenue. - The need for more commercial development as those traveling through the area will also increase as tourism in the area continues to increase. - With improved access, the land on the east side of Short Creek might see pressure to develop as both recreational amenities and potentially and large-lot residential. - Until the City's boundary changes through annexation, infill development will be the primary source of new growth.
-This area (south and west of the highway) will be able to accommodate the expansion of the current industrial park area. - The properties close to the north and east side of the highway can be repurposed over time from a mix of commercial and industrial into commercial/office in order to be able to better manage transportation and utilities.
+Based on current zoning maps, this growth for residential development is expected to occur on the northwest areas of the community while commercial development is expected along State Street and Utah Avenue. - The need for more commercial development as those traveling through the area will also increase as tourism in the area continues to increase. - Until the City's boundary changes through annexation, infill development will be the primary source of new growth.